im-just-k/MailingAssignment/README.md

 8. The final cost is the base price (in sinas) of `70 + increment`, which adds 25 sinas tothe base price for every 50g exceeding 100g

-### User Error
+### In case of a User Error

-The entire program, starting from the input statement on `line 10`, where the user inputs the weight, is place in a `try` and `except` in order to account for ny user errors.
-This program only accepts positive integers, and as such, will display an error message if a
+The majority of the program, starting from the input statement on `line 10`, where the user inputs the weight, is placed in a `try` and `except` code blocks in order to account for any user errors.
+If the user enters any value other than a positive integer, the program displays a user-friendly error message telling them to enter a positive integer instead.

+## Test Samples

+This program is functional and has been tested multiple times to ensure that the prices for all weight categories are calculated accurately.
+Past test runs of this program can be found [here](https://docs.google.com/document/d/1LYfFTNTfeQz2yJ6NqM1cMFoa2qJs9kH8sXsEJyEkNEw/edit?tab=t.0).